MattCowgill/cash-rate-scraper/README.md

 to GitHub Actions to tell it to run `scrape_cash_rate.R` each day and commit the results in this repo.

-Please fork/copy/modify as you see fit.
+Please fork/copy/modify as you see fit!

 # Graphs!